The Houseshakers

 The Houseshakers were a British rock and roll band that formed at the end of 1969, and were active in the early 1970s.
 They backed Gene Vincent on two of his European visits.
-They performed in their own right and acted as the backing for Bo Diddley and Chuck Berry at the Wembley Rock'n Roll Revival concert on 5 August 1972.
+They performed in their own right and acted as the backing for Bo Diddley and Chuck Berry at The London Rock and Roll Show on 5 August 1972.

 The line-up was Graham Fenton (vocals), Terry Clemson (lead guitar), Tommy Husky (sax), Jimmy Walls (bass), and Vic Searle (drums).

 Terry Clemson (as Terry Gibson) previously played in The Downliners Sect.
 Clemson and Fenton later formed the Hellraisers.
 Graham Fenton later joined Matchbox.

-Tommy Husky (Huskisson) played the saxophone on The Beatles 'Live at The Star Club Hamburg', and later joined Cadillac.
+Tommy Husky (Huskisson) later joined Cadillac.

+Clemson also led the TT's.